plone/training/frontpage.rst

 Twitter
 -------

 You might also want to embedd a twitter feed into the page.
 Luckily twitter makes it easy to do that.
-Create the appropriate snippet of code at https://twitter.com/settings/widgets/new/search?query=%23ploneconf and paste it in the template wrapped in a ``<div class="col-lg-6">...</div>`` to have the talklist next to the feeds:
+Please browse to the `twitter docs <https://dev.twitter.com/web/embedded-timelines>`_ and learn how to create the appropriate snippet of code and paste it in the template wrapped in a ``<div class="col-lg-6">...</div>`` to have the talklist next to the feeds:

 ..  code-block:: html